Alligators, sharks, mountain lions and other predators are making a comeback

 Keith Somerville of the University of Kent — who was not involved in this research — told Newsweek that many species, including some predators, are proving to be very adaptable to changing habitats.

-However, Somerville noted that "the downside, over time, will be when recolonizing predators come into conflict with humans."
+Somerville noted, however, that "the downside, over time, will be when recolonizing predators come into conflict with humans."

 Anecdotally, some of this appears to be coming true already.
 Just in the past week alone, alligators have made news several times: